0x5c4r3/jekyll-theme-console/_posts/2022-01-27-Car-Hacking-Part-3:-Rolljam-Attack.markdown

 &nbsp;

-With the script above, we are able to filter out, using a lowpass filter with a cutoff at 60kHz, only the signal that we need, and replay it to the car, that will pop open:
+With the script above, we are able to filter out, using a lowpass filter with a cutoff at 60kHz, only the signal that we need, and replay it to the car, that will pop open, as shown in the video below:

 &nbsp;